sushant94/rune/README.md

-# rune - Symbolic Execution for Everyone!
+# rune - symbolic execution for everyone

 rune is a symbolic execution engine over ESIL.
 Integrated with radare2 for your everyday use!